 The following Consolidated Financial Statements and Report of Independent Registered Public Accountants are filed as part of this Item 8 and are included in this Annual Report.

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Board of Directors and Shareholders Rare Element Resources, LTD Littleton, Colorado
+To the Shareholders and the Board of Directors Rare Element Resources Ltd. Lakewood, Colorado